PromptWeb Logo

 Get Started with Battle-Tested Prompts

 Skip the prompt engineering trial and error.
-Our curated prompt collection includes prompts optimized for both GPT-5.2 and Gemini 3:
+Our curated prompt collection includes prompts optimized for both GPT-5.5 and Gemini 3.1:

 The AI coding wars are hotter than ever.
-Whether you choose GPT-5.2, Gemini 3 Pro, or both—the developers who win are those who master how to communicate with these tools effectively.
+Whether you choose GPT-5.5, Gemini 3.1 Pro, or both—the developers who win are those who master how to communicate with these tools effectively.

 P